kostasantonop/cs50-sql/final_project/DESIGN.md

 #### likes

-* The likes bridge entity
+* The likes bridge entity:
     * PK,FK user_id INT NOT NULL:
     * PK,FK song_id INT NOT NULL:
         A composite PRIMARY KEY signaling that every user may like one to many songs and a song can be liked by one to many users.
     * date_of_like DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP:

 #### play_history